August 27 – September 6, 2018

 - Savor a traditional Maritimes lobster feast!

-Join us as we uncover the treasures of the Canadian Maritimes.
+Join us as we uncover the treasures of the Nova Scotia Maritimes.
 From the rugged Cabot Trail to the amazing Fundy tides, fun and adventure awaits.
 Marvel at the incredible views at Nova Scotia’s Peggy’s Cove.
 See the four-story high flowerpot-shaped Hopewell Rocks and savor a traditional Maritimes lobster feast.
 In Prince Edward Island, visit the Anne of Green Gables Museum and learn about potato farming.
 Immerse yourself in the region’s Gaelic heritage.
 Be inspired by the many inventions of Alexander Graham Bell at his museum.
 Travel along the striking Lighthouse Route.
 Board a fishing boat at the Fisheries Museum of the Atlantic and learn to shuck scallops.
 Don’t miss the rugged beaches, picturesque fishing villages, and rich seafaring history of this amazing region.

 Trip Protection: $240/pp